MithileshD/all-master-notes/README.md

  # Heading 1
 	 ![alt text](image.png)
- ## Explain 'this' in various modes?
+ ## Subheading 11 Explain 'this' in various modes
  Content of the subheading 11
  ## Subheading 12
  Content of the subheading 12